epfl-si/meteor-accounts-oidc/README.md

 ### User synchronization

-Like all `accounts-*` Meteor packages, `epfl:accounts-tequila` can synchronize personal and other information received from the IdP at login time into the [`Meteor.users` collection](https://docs.meteor.com/api/accounts#Meteor-users) in MongoDB.
+Like all `accounts-*` Meteor packages, `epfl:accounts-oidc` can synchronize personal and other information received from the IdP at login time into the [`Meteor.users` collection](https://docs.meteor.com/api/accounts#Meteor-users) in MongoDB.
 A generally useful default behavior is provided out-of-the-box, which the Meteor application may override.

-`epfl:accounts-tequila` directs Meteor to implement the following, default behavior:
+`epfl:accounts-oidc` directs Meteor to implement the following, default behavior:

 1. Discern whether the user logging in already exists, by searching by `.services.oidc.id` in MongoDB using the user's email address as the search key.
 2. If the search is unsuccessful (meaning that a new user needs to be created), populate the  `.profile` field of new user's MongoDB document with any and all the information present in either the `UserInfo` callback results, or the JWT claims.
 Here, “personal information” means any field mentioned in [the relevant section](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) of the OpenID-Connect spec, excluding “technical“ fields i.e. `sub` and `updated_at`.